Multimodal LLM: Expert Guide On The Next Frontier Of AI

 8. Retail

 Taking customer experience (CX) to the next level happens through multimodal LLM in all areas of retail.
 Particularly for personalization, stock management, and predicting purchasing, this streamlines retail processes.
-What’s more this supports sustainability efforts to reduce unnecessary production while also improving goods in real time following customer feedback.
+What’s more, this supports sustainability efforts to reduce unnecessary production while also improving goods in real time following customer feedback.

 9. Machinery

 Besides the technological advancements of using brain implants for controlling machinery, multimodal LLM AI progresses driverless cars and unpiloted planes.
 Despite the promise of Elon Musk’s Neuralink, multimodal AI bypasses surgery-dependent brain implants while still delivering functional outcomes.
-With the computer vision capabiltiies, automatic machinery can be faster, safer, and more accurate.
+With computer vision capabilities, automatic machinery can be faster, safer, and more accurate.

 Conclusion